-• All paper forms required in order to access funding are provided in this section.
+• All forms required to access funding are provided in this section.

 Glossary of Terms

 The Glossary of Terms outlines the definitions of terms used in the Manual.
 Each term is printed in bold face type throughout the Manual and has a specific meaning for funding purposes.